JalalMalkawi/Visulog/README.md

 To properly run this tool, you should have :
 - set a default browser
 - have an internet connexion
-- as wrote above, running this tool on a public github/gitlab project
+- as wrote above, running this tool on a public GitHub/GitLab repository project *(example : this tool should not work on https://github.com/cassandra-project, but work on https://github.com/cassandra-project/platform, because the last one is a repository while the first one is just the main page of the project)*
 - allow this application to write files